Springer correspondence: Construction

 Several approaches to Springer correspondence have been developed.
 T. A. Springer's original construction proceeded by defining an action of W on the top-dimensional l-adic cohomology groups of the algebraic variety Bu of the Borel subgroups of G containing a given unipotent element u of a semisimple algebraic group G over a finite field.
 This construction was generalized by Lusztig, who also eliminated some technical assumptions.
 Springer later gave a different construction, using the ordinary cohomology with rational coefficients and complex algebraic groups.

 Kazhdan and Lusztig found a topological construction of Springer representations using the Steinberg variety and, allegedly, discovered Kazhdan–Lusztig polynomials in the process.
 Generalized Springer correspondence has been studied by Lusztig and Spaltenstein and by Lusztig in his work on character sheaves.
-Borho and MacPherson gave yet another construction of the Springer correspondence.
+Borho and MacPherson proved some properties of the Springer correspondence.

 Example

 For the special linear group SLn, the unipotent conjugacy classes are parametrized by partitions of n: if u is a unipotent element, the corresponding partition is given by the sizes of the Jordan blocks of u.
 All groups A(u) are trivial.

 The Weyl group W is the symmetric group Sn on n letters.
 Its irreducible representations over a field of characteristic zero are also parametrized by the partitions of n.